Online Calculators since 2009

-This Salary and PAYE calculator is purely for those subject to PAYE rules and regulation which falls under Scottish control.
+This Daily pay Salary and PAYE calculator is purely for those subject to PAYE rules and regulation which falls under Scottish control.
 For all other areas of the UK, please use the UK Salary Calculator

-iCalculator Scottish Income Tax Calculator is updated for the 2019/ 2020 tax year.
-You can calculate your take home pay based on your gross income, PAYE, NI and tax for 2019/ 2020.
+iCalculator Scottish Income Tax Calculator is updated for the 2019/20 tax year.
+You can calculate your take home pay based on your gross income, PAYE, NI and tax for 2019/20.
 Simply enter your annual salary and click calculate or switch to the advanced tax calculator to review employers national insurance payments, income tax deductions and PAYE tax commitments for Scotland.

 From the 6th April 2016, there will be a change to how PAYE is calculated and collected by individuals subject to Scottish income tax rates.
 This is currently designed to be inline with the wider UK PAYE rates but a portion (10%) will be directly passed to Scottish funds rather than into the general HMRC tax bucket)